John Alcorn (artist)

 John Alcorn (February 10, 1935 – January 27, 1992) was an American commercial artist and designer, and an illustrator of children's books.
+He was associated with the visual style developed at Push Pin Studios, which helped reshape American commercial illustration during the 1960s through the revival and reinterpretation of historical graphic styles.

 In addition to his accomplishments in the areas of packaging, corporate and dimensional design, Alcorn designed the opening titles for several Federico Fellini films.
 During his career, Alcorn created numerous book jackets and paperback covers, and his work appeared in many major exhibits.

 Biography

 Early life and education

 A native New Yorker, John Alcorn was born in Corona, Queens, in 1935.
 His maternal grandparents were born in Settimo Rottaro, a village in northern Piedmont, Italy.
 When he was five years old, his family moved to Great Neck, Long Island.
 He was educated in the local schools.
 He studied graphic arts at The Cooper Union.
 During his first two years at Cooper Union, he studied drawing, calligraphy, architecture, the mechanics of typography, and dimensional design.
 In his last year, his studies consisted of illustration, graphics and advertising design.